Coleotichus blackburniae: Distribution and habitat

 Also found on Formosan Koa (Acacia confusa) which is native to Southeast Asia.
 It has been commonly used in Hawaii as an ornamental landscape tree that has been deemed invasive.
 A. confusa and A. koa both have distinctive phyllodes that differentiate each species but since its introduction C. blackburniae has been recorded to associate with the invasive Formosan koa.

 Behaviour and diet

 Common to all true bugs, this species has no mouth parts with which to bite, cut, or chew its food.
 Instead it has a tube-like structure that it uses to suck the contents from the seeds of several types of koa and `a`ali`i plants.

 Numbers of this insect were greatly reduced on most of the Hawaiian islands.
-Two parasitoid flies which prey on hemipterans, Trichopoda pennipes and Trissolcus basalis were introduced with the intention of controlling Nezara viridula, but also attacked the koa bug.
+Two parasitoid insects on hemipterans, Trichopoda pennipes and Trissolcus basalis were introduced with the intention of controlling Nezara viridula, but also attacked the koa bug.
 While Trissolcus basalis attacked the Koa Bug's eggs, Trichopoda pennipes attacked Koa Bug adults.
 Today, the Koa Bug is common in only a few areas of the Big Island.